How To Create A Phishing Email In 7 Steps

 Cybercriminals may use domain spoofing to make phishing emails appear more legitimate.
 These emails impersonate trusted domains by abusing a weakness in the way their email authentication records have been configured.

 This could involve forgery of the “From” field in the email header to display a fake sender address.
 SPF is designed to prevent this type of spoofing.
-Additionally, attackers could use an advanced spoofing technique known as spf-bypass, which involve a misalignment between the Mail Envelope from address “SMTP.MailFrom” and email header “From” address.
+Additionally, attackers could use an advanced spoofing technique known as spf-bypass, which involves a misalignment between the Mail Envelope from address “SMTP.MailFrom” and email header “From” address.
 DMARC is designed to prevent this type of spoofing.

 Cybercriminals will typically use open-source intelligence (OSINT) to find potential domains to abuse for spoofing.
 There are a variety of domain reputation tools that attackers can use to discover and automatically analyze domain SPF and DMARC records to discover vulnerabilities that can be abused.

-Another much simpler method of spoofing is the abuse of sender display names which don’t have any email authentication protections.
+Another much simpler method of spoofing is the abuse of sender display names, which don’t have any email authentication protections.
 Often this is used in conjunction with spoofed “From” addresses.

 The Challenge Posed By Email Filters